harness/developer-hub/docs/database-devops/use-database-devops/setup-db-connectors.md

  - username  (**string / secret**)
  - password - (**secret**)

 It, then, performs a test connection using a delegate with a delegate selector or any available delegate.
+You should use a delegate that has network access to the database.

 ### JDBC URLs